shivannis/xandr-docs-public/xandr-docs/articles/monetize/add-a-creative.md

     - If the creative is being hosted on your own platform or trafficked through a third-party ad server, enter a secure URL.

     If you're adding a video or audio creative, you'll have to select one of the following tabs in order to provide the creative file:
-    - **Hosted File**: For video and audio creatives that are being hosted through Xandr's platform.
+    - **Hosted File**: For video and audio creatives that are being hosted through Microsoft Advertising's platform.
     - **Third-Party URL**: For video and audio creatives that are being trafficked through a third-party ad server.

     > [!TIP]